frealexandro/template_consume_api/README.md

 ```

-2.You must establish the route in which the data contained in the excel file will end, this can also be modified in the file **params.py**
+2.Set the route where the data in the excel file will be saved.
+This can also be modified in the **params.py** file.

 ```
 self.Route = 'C:\\Users\\Santiago\\Documents\\GitHub\\Client_Api\\Supermetrics.xlsx'